mohammed-ihtisham/Unwindr/context/design/concepts/UserAuth/implementation.md/steps/response.e5e3da79.md

     }

     // Hash the password
-    const passwordHash = await bcrypt.hash(password, 10); // 10 is the salt rounds
+    const passwordHash = await hash(password, 10); // 10 is the salt rounds

     // Generate a fresh ID for the new user const newUserId = freshID();